FeiyouG/commander.nvim/README.md

--- Only add the commands to command-center but not create the keybindings command_center.add({
+-- Only add the commands to command-center but not create the keybindings -- This is helpful if you already registered the keybindings somewhere else -- and want to avoid set the exact keybindings twice command_center.add({
   {
-    -- If keybindings are specified
+    -- If keybindings are specified,
-    -- then they will still show up in command-center but are not registered description = "Find hidden files",
+    -- then they will still show up in command-center but won't be registered description = "Find hidden files",
     command = "Telescope find_files hidden=true",
     keybindings = { "n", "<leader>f.f", noremap },